The-Nikhil-Pandey/2nd-Project-Password-Generator/README.md

-# This is my Secind Project Using React + Vite
+# This is my Second Project Using React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.